Linear convergence of relocated fixed-point iterations: The relocated Douglas--Rachford algorithm

-\begin{remark}
+Second, let us comment on the problem assumptions in the two settings.
+For the non-stationary Douglas--Rachford algorithm, \cite[Theorem~6.1]{liang2017local} establishes local linear convergence by assuming that the structured convex optimization problem is \emph{partly smooth} relative to $C^2$-manifolds, whereas Corollary~\ref{cor: relocated DR when contraction} establishes global $R$-linear convergence of the relocated Douglas--Rachford algorithm under the assumptions of Lipschitz continuity and strong monotonicity.

+\end{remark}

-As discussed at the start of this section, the relocated Douglas--Rachford algorithm is also known as the non-stationary Douglas--Rachford algorithm in \cite{lorenz2019non}.
+\begin{remark} As discussed above, the relocated Douglas--Rachford algorithm is also known as the non-stationary Douglas--Rachford algorithm in \cite{lorenz2019non}.
 Hence, Corollaries~\ref{cor: DR error bound} and~\ref{cor: relocated DR when contraction} give conditions for $R$-linear convergence of the non-stationary Douglas--Rachford algorithm.
 For further details on the relationship between the two algorithms, see \cite[Remark 4.12]{atenas2025relocated}. \end{remark}